nightscout/fda-presubmission/_sources/04-development-overview.txt

 Known issues
 ++++++++++++

 There are several proposed improvements and known issues.
-Notably, the system as-is is not HIPAA compliant.
-One of the key features in this system that has helped to liberate people, and thus make them safer, is the ease of use that accompanies publically accessible data.
-While we will adopt optional controls for authorizing and accessing data, parents of this system value easily sharing data with a school nurse with minimum hassle.
+One key feature liberating people, and thus making them safer, is the ease of use that accompanies data being made accessible to other trusted individuals.
+While we will adopt optional controls for authorizing and accessing data, parents of this system value easily sharing data with a school nurse with minimum hassle; and adults using this system value easily sharing their data as well.

 Future plans
 ------------